uiuctml/npc-dataset-utils/README.md

 ## Visual Attribute Rapid Labeling Interface

-The visual attribute rapid labeling interface allows for the efficient creation of visual attribute lables for the VISAT dataset.
+The visual attribute rapid labeling interface allows for the efficient creation of visual attribute labels for the VISAT dataset.

 Under the project directory, the labeling interface can be launched as follows: